pedrohenriquecg/finance-api/README.md

 ## Description

 This project is a backend application designed to manage personal finance data.
-It is being developed as a study and portfolio project, focusing on backend fundamentals and clean architecture using Java and Spring Boot.
+It focuses on backend fundamentals and clean architecture using Java and Spring Boot.

 ## Tech Stack